rxweb/rxweb/docs/reactive-form-validators/validation-decorators/upperCase.md

 uid: validation-decorators/upperCase
 ---
 # upperCase
 Upper Case validation decorator will allow only uppercase to be entered.
 If user tries to enter any string except uppercase then the property will become invalid.
-To use the email decorator on particular property.
+To use the uppercase decorator on particular property.

 # [Basic validation on Location add form  ](#tab/basic-validation-on-Location-add-form)
 let's create a location add form with uppercase validation.
 The form will allow only uppercase in the `FormControl` of `countryName`.
-Create location data model and set the email decorator on `countryName` property.
+Create location data model and set the uppercase decorator on `countryName` property.
 <header class="header-tab-title">app/Location/location.model.ts</header>

 [!code-typescript[](../../examples/reactive-form-validators/upperCase/rxweb-upperCase-validation-add-angular-reactive-form/src/app/location/location.model.ts?highlight=5)]
-Create user add component and add `RxFormBuilder` service parameter in constructor.
+Create location add component and add `RxFormBuilder` service parameter in constructor.
 Create a `FormGroup` object of `Location` data model in `ngOnInit` method.
 <header class="header-tab-title">app/location/add/location-add.component.ts</header>

 [!code-typescript[](../../examples/reactive-form-validators/upperCase/rxweb-upperCase-validation-add-angular-reactive-form/src/app/location/add/location-add.component.ts?highlight=17,21-22)]